EstherAlo/DAREY.IO-Projects/Project11/Project11.md

 ![pic2](./images/pic2.png)

 ### Prepare my development environment using Visual Studio Code

-I configured an IDE (VCS) to connect to my ansible config respository
+- I configured an IDE (VCS) to connect to my ansible config respository

+- installed remote development pack on VSCODE

+- cloned my repositry into VSCODE

 ## BEGIN ANSIBLE DEVELOPMENT

-The below command was executed within vsc in order to create a new branch that will be used for development of a new feature
+- The below command was executed within vsc in order to create a new branch that will be used for development of a new feature

 ```
 git checkout -b prj-11